Enhancing Performance4 min read

 Research consistently shows these supplements can improve performance in the exact time domains required for AFT events:

-Research on baking soda shows 1-3% improvements in repeated sprint performance and high-intensity exercise.
+• Research on baking soda shows 1-3% improvements in repeated sprint performance

-For context, moving from a score of 70 to 80 on the HRPU might require just 2-3 more repetitions, precisely the boost these supplements might provide.
+For context, moving from a score of 70 to 80 on the HRP might require just 2-3 more repetitions, precisely the boost these supplements might provide.

 Who Benefits Most?